THOMASELOVE/431-labs-2024/README.md

 ## Grading

 - Labs 1-5 are graded by the TAs and then reviewed by Dr. Love.
 Your grades will be available approximately one week after the Lab deadline.
+Each is worth up to 50 points.
 - Dr. Love reviews the Lab 6 submissions personally.

 ## Answer Sketches and Grading Rubrics